 Registration procedure for courses

-Too many interested students - too few places
+Too many interested parties - too few places

 If the total number of seriously interested students is higher than the number of places available, a fair procedure must be found to determine the participants.
-There are several options for this:
+There are several ways to do this:

 Advantage: simple.
-There is nothing to do except specify the maximum number of participants and, if applicable, the above options when registering for the course.
+There is nothing to do except indicate the maximum number of participants and, if applicable, the above options when registering for the course.

 Disadvantage: unfair.
 Students who can be online when the course is activated have an advantage.
 Students with a poor internet connection, with supervision tasks or students who are working at the time are at a disadvantage.
-Students in the first semester in particular, who may not receive their access data until much later, are clearly at a disadvantage.
+Students in their first semester in particular, who may not receive their access data until much later, are at a clear disadvantage.

-Students must be given the opportunity to take all the necessary courses in a module.
+Students must be given the opportunity to take all the necessary courses for a module.

 Stud.IP automatically draws lots to determine which of the registered students can take part in the course.